cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Bignums {#bignums}

+Protocols using tag values 2 and 3 extend the generic data model ({{cbor-data-models}}) with "bignums" representing arbitrary integers.
+In the generic data model, bignum values are not equal to integers from the basic data model, but specific data models can define that equivalence.

-Bignums are integers that do not fit into the basic integer representations provided by major types 0 and 1.
-They are encoded as a byte string data item, which is interpreted as an unsigned integer n in network byte order.
+Bignums are encoded as a byte string data item, which is interpreted as an unsigned integer n in network byte order.
 For tag value 2, the value of the bignum is n.
 For tag value 3, the value of the bignum is -1 - n.
 Decoders that understand these tags MUST be able to decode bignums that have leading zeroes.

 For example, the number 18446744073709551616 (2\*\*64) is represented as 0b110_00010 (major type 6, tag 2), followed by 0b010_01001 (major